FACTBOX-Europe's travel disruption set to continue as summer ends | Business

 Here is a summary of some of the key developments: LABOUR UNREST

-** SAS and Ryanair in July agreed terms with some unions representing their pilots, while British Airways and KLM signed wage deals with ground staffers, as strikes affected hundreds of thousands of travellers in the key holiday period. ** Portuguese airports
+** SAS and Ryanair in July agreed terms with some unions representing their pilots, while British Airways and KLM signed wage deals with ground staffers, as strikes affected hundreds of thousands of travellers in the key holiday period. ** Lufthansa cancelled about 800 flights at its main bases in Frankfurt and Munich after its pilots went on strike on Friday, affecting 130,000 passengers.
+Labour union VC, which is demanding a 5.5% pay rise this year and automatic inflation compensation thereafter, had called on more than 5,000 Lufthansa pilots to stage a 24-hour walkout.

-Ryanair's Spanish cabin crew union members plan to strike from Monday to Thursday every week until Jan.
-7 to press demands for higher pay and better working conditions.
-Ryanair workers also caused disruption at many Spanish airports by walking out for several days in July, mainly at weekends.

-** Easyjet Easyjet's pilots in Spain said they would strike for nine days in August from bases in Barcelona, Malaga and Palma in Mallorca.

-However, cabin crew in the country suspended a strike planned for July 29-31 after reaching a deal with the company.
-The workers went on strike previously on July 1-3 and 15-17, causing some flight cancellations and delays. ** IAG
+** EasyJet's Spain-based pilots walked out for nine days in August from bases in Barcelona, Malaga and Palma in Mallorca to demand better working conditions.
+Cabin crew in the country suspended a strike planned for July 29-31 after reaching a deal with the carrier.
+Their previous walkouts on July 1-3 and July 15-17 had caused some flight cancellations and delays.

-IAG low-cost airline Iberia Express has cancelled 92 flights after cabin crew union USO announced a 10-day strike starting Aug 28.
-SCHEDULE CUTS
+** IAG's low-cost airline Iberia Express cancelled 92 flights after cabin crew union USO announced a 10-day strike starting Aug.
+28. SCHEDULE CUTS

-Airlines including Lufthansa, British Airways, easyJet, KLM and Wizz Air cut thousands of flights from their summer schedules to try and ease disruption, while major airports including London's Heathrow and Amsterdam's Schiphol have extended caps on passenger numbers into autumn. ** Having previously cut its summer schedule and halted ticket sales for short-haul flights departing Heathrow until mid-August, British Airways said this week it would make further cancellations up to the end of October after the airport extended its cap on passenger departures.
+Airlines including Lufthansa, British Airways, easyJet, KLM and Wizz Air cut thousands of flights from their summer schedules to try and ease disruption, while major airports including London's Heathrow and Amsterdam's Schiphol have extended caps on passenger numbers into autumn. ** Having previously cut its summer schedule and halted ticket sales for short-haul flights departing Heathrow until mid-August, British Airways said on Aug.
+22 it would make further cancellations up to the end of October, after the airport extended its cap on passenger departures.
 It will also reduce its winter schedule by 8%, impacting around 10,000 flights.

-** Schiphol has also extended its passenger cap through October. ** However, London's Gatwick airport does not plan to extend existing limits on passenger numbers beyond the end of August as it has ramped up security staffing, while a Lufthansa board member has said the worst of the flight chaos was over for the German airline.
+** However, London's Gatwick airport does not plan to extend limits on passenger numbers beyond the end of August as it has ramped up security staffing, while a Lufthansa board member has said the worst of the flight chaos was over for the German airline.
+HIRING AND INCENTIVES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)